top of page

 Rev. Dr. Herrick Johnson, of Philadelphia, replying to Mr. McLean, in the Evangelist, makes a complete and masterly answer to his position.
 We make room for the following extract:

 “Wine is a mocker" (and strong drink is raging).
 "This is God‟s word.
 No one doubts that intoxicating wine is here referred to.
-Why is it caged of God a mocker?
+Why is it called of God a mocker?
 Surely not because when used to excess it is hurtful.
 Beef is hurtful when used to excess.
 Is beef a mocker?
 We must all be agreed, I think, that wine is a mocker because of its inherent quality—a something in the wine itself by which its users are lured into excess.
 That something is alcohol.
 It deceives men.
 Its effects are gradual—almost imperceptible.
 It is seductive, tripping, alas! the noblest and the best before they are aware.
 So it deceived Noah when he drank of the wine and was drunken.
 So it deceived Ephraim and Judah, priest and prophet, when they were swallowed up of wine.
 It is in the very nature of wine, as an essential element, this power of deceit.
 Hence the scriptural injunction, "It is not for kings to drink wine; nor for princes strong drink: lest they drink, and forget the law, and pervert judgment."
 Hence also the command, "Look not upon the wine when it is red, when it giveth its eye, when it goeth down smoothly."
 The very quality is here described that gives to wine its deceitful power.
 These are the signs of the presence of alcohol.
 No one doubts that alcoholic wine is here referred to, and it is this kind of wine that we are solemnly commanded not to look upon, for this kind is a "mocker.‟ The guile of the "serpent" is in the mixture, and at last it giveth the serpent's bite."
 (10)

 Here is a question for you?
 Why would any Christian want to justify the use of alcoholic beverage?
 Furthermore, in an alcoholic culture, why would anyone want to give the impression that it is ok, biblically, for someone to drink alcoholic beverage?
 Think about that for a moment?
 Even from a medical perspective, I never recommend or encourage anyone to drink!